ncase/mental-health/index.md

 ・・・

-Our physical and social needs are essential, but we're not just social animals, we're *persons*.
-Hence:
+Finally – our physical and social needs are essential, but we're not just social animals, we're *persons*.
+So, if your dog barks "we're terrible, evil, broken!", you can reassure it with these habits:

 ## Habits to protect your "becoming a better person" needs: